Louis Rees-Zammit

 Louis Rees-Zammit (/ˈluːɪs/ LOO-iss; born 2 February 2001) is a Welsh professional rugby union player for Prem Rugby side Bristol Bears and former American football wide receiver.
 His main position is winger.

 In 2024, Rees-Zammit moved from rugby union to American football with the goal of playing in the NFL.
-In March 2024, he trained and competed in the NFL's International Player Pathway Program (IPPP), after which he was signed to Kansas City Chiefs as a running back and trained as a return specialist but he was not chosen for the Chiefs' final 53-player team roster for the 2024 season.
+In March 2024, he trained and competed in the NFL's International Player Pathway Program (IPPP), after which he was signed to the Kansas City Chiefs as a running back and trained as a return specialist but he was not chosen for the Chiefs' final 53-player team roster for the 2024 season.
 He subsequently signed for the Jacksonville Jaguars as part of their practice squad as a wide receiver for 2024 and was made a free agent after the end of the season, before he was re-signed in February 2025.

-In July 2025, Rees-Zammit announced his return to rugby union following an 18-month stint in NFL, citing he was 'wasting his talent'.
+In July 2025, Rees-Zammit announced his return to rugby union following an 18-month stint in NFL, citing his reason as 'wasting his talent'.
 He joined Bristol Bears on 14 August.